drakkar-lig/walt-python-packages/client/walt/client/doc/md/tutorial.md

 You can see the names of the different images, if they are currently used, their creation date, and whether they are ready (when downloading an image, you will see Ready = False until the download completes).

-If you just started using WalT, this list of images is empty.
+If you just started using WalT, this list of images is initialized with a set of default images.
-You will have to `clone` existing images in order to make them “yours”.
+You may `clone` other images in order to make them “yours”.

 You can `search` for images available for cloning as follows: